lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

 ## A

 ### [Alibaba](../../software-development/cloud/provider/alibaba.md) (Concept)
-Alibaba Cloud, also known as Aliyun, is a Chinese cloud computing company, a subsidiary of Alibaba Group.
-Alibaba Cloud provides a comprehensive suite of global cloud computing services to power both international customers’ online businesses and Alibaba Group’s own e-commerce ecosystem.
+Alibaba is a Chinese multinational conglomerate specializing in e-commerce, retail, internet, and technology.
+Alibaba Cloud, also known as Aliyun, is a cloud computing service provider, a subsidiary of Alibaba Group.

 ### [Alibaba Cloud](../../software-development/cloud/platform/alibaba-cloud.md) (Concept)
 A cloud computing platform and service created by Alibaba.
 Alibaba Cloud offers a wide